 - Email & Social Engagement

-In this step, add the desired attributes for your rule.
+In this step, add the attributes you want to use for the rule.

-- In the example, we have taken a few attributes and set their name, type, and test value.
+- Set the name, type, and test value.

 Step 2: Setting the conditional logic